The Technology Behind The AI Club

 Specialist Models

-Each query category maps to a specialist model chosen for that task type.
+Each query category maps to a specialist model chosen for that task type, sourced from multiple providers via OpenRouter.
 If the primary model is unavailable, the system falls back to an alternative.

 flowchart TD